-This harp is on sale for $1675
+This harp is on consignment for $4380

 Here is the consigner’s description off this harp: This rare 41-string folk harp is a handcrafted “stretched Patrick’s Harp” by the esteemed Jay Witcher, a revered American harp maker known for his role in the folk harp revival of the late 20th century.
 Witcher was widely respected for his historically informed designs, traditional craftsmanship, and deep musical sensitivity.
 His instruments were favored by many serious players, including storyteller and Celtic harper Patrick Ball, for whom the original “Patrick’s Harp” was named.
 This particular harp, made in 2017, is crafted entirely from hard maple and strung in brass music wire.
 Witcher himself described it in a letter as a "stretched Patrick’s Harp," a custom variation distinct from his standard models and includes an additional Bb in each octave.
 Original paperwork and notes from the maker will be included.
 Witcher’s instruments are not mass-produced, and each carries the hallmark of his careful, thoughtful construction.
 With his passing, harps of this quality and lineage have become increasingly rare, especially models like this one, which was built to custom specifications.
 It is a remarkable piece—both musically and historically—suitable for a discerning harpist, collector, or folk musician who appreciates the legacy of one of America’s great harp craftsmen.
 Full transparency: In the original shipping, the package was damaged and the crown of the harp suffered a small scuff/scratch.
 This has been tended to with refinishing.
 This is documented in the original paperwork.
 Otherwise the harp has been babied - kept in a humidity controlled room and in excellent condition.
 Comes with original stand and additional strings.
 I should note that the harp was until recently tuned diatonically, which means that it spent most of its life significantly below full tension.
 We polished, color coded, and tuned the strings to its intended tension in July of 2025.
-On consignment for $4400.
-The consignor is open to reasonable offers on this harp.

 Used Hummingbird Lupine 34 String